frontenddogma/web-development-glossary/manuscript/s.md

 SI
 : → Speed Index

+Siamese twins document
+: An HTML document with two `head`s and two `body`s, an expression coined by Simon Pieters.

 Signed HTTP Exchanges
 : A draft standard to make Internet content portable and distributable while verifying and vouching for its authenticity.
 SXG is a part of Google’s Web Packaging effort. ℹ︎&nbsp;[github.com/WICG/webpackage](https://github.com/WICG/webpackage)